cpske/ISP/agile/agile.md

 title: Agile Software Development
 ---

-"Agile" is a software development mindset based on a set of values.
+"Agile" is a mindset based on a set of **values**.
 The values are elaborated in a collection of 12 principles.

-There are many practices and methodologies to help you apply Agile, but the mindset is the most important factor for success in applying practices or methods, accordging to experts.
+There are many practices and methodologies to help you apply Agile, but the mindset is the most important factor for success in applying practices or methods, according to experts.

 Agile is *not* a software process -- Agile values and practices are part of many software processes.

-The "*Agile Manifesto*" states the core values for agile software development.
+## Agile Manifesto

-These **values** are the reason "why" agile uses specific practices and development process.
+The *manifesto* states the core values for agile software development.

 1. **Individuals and Interactions** over *Processes and Tools*
    - People respond to business needs and direct the development process